CVs, ATS screens, & Selection Criteria

 What stops an employer using ATS to discriminate against certain candidates?

 While there are precautions, it is important to remember what NOT to include in a CV.
-Algorithms are proprietary, and not all executive positions are located in the United Kingdom or filled by British citizens.
+ATS algorithms are proprietary and thus open to abuse, and not all executive applications are evaluated in the United Kingdom.

 An example of a cover letter cover letter that aligns a candidate's attributes with an employer's selection criteria, culture, and ethos